Research into Women's History

-Writing of Paradise Place (now Garbutt Place), Marylebone, London W1 Octavia Hill demonstrated the horror of Victorian slums she faced with her first attempt at housing reform in 1865.
+Writing of Paradise Place (now Garbutt Place), Marylebone, London W1 Octavia Hill demonstrated the horror of Victorian slums she faced with her first attempt at housing reform in 1865:

-For Hill, gardens and open spaces were a necessity for people's health, so her two passions coincided from 1886 when she created the Redcross Cottages, Gardens and Hall in Southwark.
+For Hill, gardens and open spaces were needed for people's health, so her two passions coincided from 1886 when she created the Redcross Cottages, Gardens and Hall in Southwark.

 On her death, Hill controlled 2,000 tenancies for private landlords and the Ecclesiastical Commissioners, with women operating her housing management system at home and abroad.
-In 1931 'The Times' reported that Westminster City Council, for example, was building 600 new flats based on Hill's system.
+In 1931, 'The Times' reported that Westminster City Council, for example, was building 600 new flats based on Hill's system.

 Her professional employment path for women was formalised in the Society of Women Housing Workers (later Managers), 1916 which continued until a 1965 merger with the men's organisation to become the Chartered Institute of Housing in 1965.